thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

     backdrop.

--   **Calculate the minimum or maximum possible contrast or some combination of them.** This is what Lea does.
-The difficulty with this approach is that using minimum or maximum seems to be a bit biased against or in favour of transparency.
+-   **Calculate the minimum or maximum possible contrast or some combination of them.** The difficulty with this approach is that using minimum or maximum seems to be a bit biased against or in favour of transparency.
 And there are so many possible ways to combine them that it is not clear which one to choose.

 -   **Calculate the expected value.** This might be the proper approach from a purely theoretical perspective.
 It basically means that we choose some